-If the thought of sitting in a room with a stranger and bearing your soul in order to work on your marriage sounds intimidating, you're certainly not alone.
-However, many couples find the process of marriage counseling incredibly helpful so if you've found yourself going through a rough patch in your relationship or even considering divorce, you might consider seeking professional help.
+If the thought of sitting in a room with a stranger and bearing your soul to work on your marriage sounds intimidating, you're certainly not alone.
+But many couples find the process of marriage counseling incredibly helpful.
+If you've found yourself going through a rough patch in your relationship or even considering divorce, you might consider seeking professional help.

 Simply making the decision to seek counseling is a major step (and one that you and your partner should be proud of yourselves for making).
 Of course, the real work is about more than just showing up to appointments.
 Your success is significantly dependent upon the effort and commitment you put into it.
 Once you and your spouse are committed to putting in the time and the work with the goal of saving your marriage, you can begin to learn, grow, and move forward.

-Ahead, find out ten tips to help your marriage counseling be as successful as possible.
+Ahead, discover 10 tips to help your marriage counseling be as successful as possible.

 Although going into therapy with the same goal as your spouse seems simple, it's often a bit more complicated.
-It's not uncommon for one of both partners to wonder whether or not staying in a marriage is right for them.
-However, having different agendas will make the therapy process much more difficult.
-It's vital for you and your partner to have the goal of saving your marriage.
+It's not uncommon for one or both partners to wonder whether or not staying in a marriage is right for them, but having different agendas will make the therapy process much more difficult.
+It's vital for you and your partner to share the goal of saving your marriage.
 You can still get counseling if you're not yet in this place, but the focus of your sessions will be different until you are both on the same page.

 Couples therapy is slower paced than individual therapy.
-The dynamics are complicated and two people working together require a significant amount of time to change.
-Additionally, the problems that bring you and your partner to counseling have likely already been issues for years (on average it takes couples six years to make it into therapy).
+The dynamics are complicated and two people working together requires a significant amount of time for evolution and change.
+Additionally, the problems that bring you and your partner to counseling have likely already been issues for years (on average, it takes couples six years to make it into therapy).
 This alone makes the process more difficult and requires a good amount of time to start making real progress.

 Threatening to file for divorce during a time in which you've agreed to get counseling will completely undermine the therapy process.
-Therapists work very hard to create safety between two people whose trust is often quite shaky and bringing up divorce during a fight will only set you back.
+Therapists work very hard to create a safe space between two people whose trust may be shaky and bringing up divorce during a fight will only set you back.

 Although your relationship is the focus of marriage therapy, you should also be prepared to make improvements to yourself as an individual.
 It may be helpful to spend some time thinking about a behavior or trait you exhibit that could cause problems in any relationship.
 Understanding this will help you move forward in your current relationship.